mbivert/acme-tools/README.md

     DESCRIPTION
-    	Move (mv(1)) current file, or the one pointed by [-a|id|pattern], to the new one, updating acme's buffer's name accordingly.
+    	Move (mv(1)) current file, or the one pointed by [-a|id|pattern], to a new one, on the filesystem that is, and updating acme's buffer's name accordingly.

-    	If to doesn't start with a leading '/', renaming is performed relatively instead of absolutely.
+    	If 'to' doesn't start with a leading '/', renaming is performed relatively instead of absolutely.

+    	If the current buffer points to a file (by opposition to a directory), and 'to' ends with a '/', then the file pointed by the current buffer is moved to the directory pointed by 'to'.

-    	If to describes a missing path, intermediate directories are created (mkdir(1) -p); existing file is overwritten, following mv(1)' semantic.
+    	If 'to' describes a missing path, intermediate directories are created (mkdir(1) -p); existing file is overwritten, following mv(1)' semantic.

     EXAMPLE
+    	In each of the example below, the source filename is to be interpreted as the current buffer's name.

-    	Rename from "/home/foo/bar.c" to "/home/foo/baz.c":
+    	Renaming "/home/foo/bar.c" to "/home/foo/baz.c":
     		Mv /home/foo/baz.c
     		Mv baz.c